The Technological Singularity and the Recursive Future Trap

 Where the Book Needs Friction

 The book's strength is also its limit.
 As an Essential Knowledge primer, it gives a disciplined conceptual map, not a full political economy.
-It has less to say about platform monopolies, supply chains, annotation labor, cloud concentration, chips, energy, surveillance capitalism, military procurement, standards bodies, regulatory capture, or the mundane bureaucracy through which AI systems actually enter institutions.
+It has less to say about platform monopolies, supply chains, annotation labor, cloud concentration, chips, energy, water, surveillance capitalism, military procurement, standards bodies, regulatory capture, or the mundane bureaucracy through which AI systems actually enter institutions.

 That absence matters because many AI futures arrive through partial deployment rather than clean breakthroughs.
 A hospital buys a triage model.
 A school district adopts a tutor.
 A police department joins a real-time crime center.
 A workplace installs monitoring and copilots.
 A court receives synthetic evidence.
 A company lets agents act through service accounts.
 The world may be transformed by many small locks before anyone announces the door called singularity.